PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-18 06:10:40
+Last updated: 2024-04-18 06:11:12
-Random Quote: Science fact: Sisters are the worst. - Sheldon
+Random Quote: But what is grief, if not love persevering? - Vision